How much your business will pay for workers’ compensation insurance depends on several factors.

 What is a minimum premium?

 A minimum premium is the least amount an insurer will charge for a workers’ compensation policy.
-Some small businesses, especially when they start, may have low payroll.
-If that low payroll results in very low premium, the insurers may charge you their minimum premium instead.
-If you are a small employer with low payroll, it is in your best interest to shop around, not only for the lowest rates, but also ask what the company minimum premium is for your assigned business classification.
+Some small businesses, especially when they start, may have a low payroll.
+If that low payroll results in a very low premium, the insurers may charge you their minimum premium instead.
+If you are a small employer with a low payroll, it is in your best interest to shop around, not only for the lowest rates, but also ask what the company minimum premium is for your assigned business classification.
 The company with the lowest rate may have a higher minimum premium than another company with a higher rate, but lower minimum premium.